-- 3304 Teaching of Science in the Elementary School Materials and methods of teaching science in the elementary school.
-Prerequisite: Education 3201 and 3203. - 3309 Introduction to Educational Tests, Measurements, and Evaluation in the Elementary School [355₭ Introduction to educational measurement and testing in the elementary grades.
-The study and use of educational tests in reference to the improvement of instruction.
-Prerequisite: Twelve hours of Education. - 4401 Professional Laboratory Experience in the
+- 3303 Social Studies and Methods in the Elementary School [331T Materials and methods of teaching social studies in the elementary school.
+Prerequisite: Education 3201 and 3203. - 3304 Science Materials and Methods in the Elementary School [NEW Materials and methods of teaching science in the elementary school.
+Prerequisite: Education 3201 and 3203. - 4401 Professional Laboratory Experience in the Elementary Schoolt

 A minimum of ten hours a week for one semester of laboratory observation and teaching experience in an elementary school classroom.
-Prerequisite: Eighteen hours of Education, including Education 3201, 3203, 3302 and 3303; senior standing, and permission of the department chairman.

-4402 Professional Laboratory Experience in the
+Prerequisite: Eighteen hours of Education, including Education 3201, 3203, 3302, and 3303; senior standing, and permission of the department chairman.
+(In an all-levels program, permission by the departmental chairman concerned.) - 4402 Professional Laboratory Experience in the